An Introduction to Sukhumvit Road, the Tourist Residence Center of Bangkok

 Sukhumvit Road, Bangkok : Traffic, Shopping, Entertainment, Tourism

 Sukhumvit Road is one of the major roads in Bangkok, although strictly speaking it is not part of the so called 'central business center'.
-It is actually quite difficult to judge where the center of Bangkok actually is : Silom road, maybe for business ; Siam Square surroundings, maybe for shopping ; Sukhumvit, for foreign residents?
+It is actually quite difficult to judge where the center of Bangkok actually is : Silom road, for business? ; Siam Square and surroundings, for shopping? ; Sukhumvit, for foreign residents?

 Sukhumvit Road has only 3 lanes on both sides.
 The rather ugly Skytrain pillars occupy the central part of the street.